pwckr/budgets/README.md

-# budgets
+# Budgets
-Project for Advances Software Engineering
+Python-project for "Advanced Software Engineering" (WS 23/24) which serves user as budget tracking app.